DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemDeleting.md

 ---

-Select a file/directory and click the **Delete** context menu or toolbar item to delete this file/directory.
-The FileManager component displays a delete confirmation message.
-The **onItemCopying** function is executed when you click  **Delete** in the dialog.
+Select a file/folder and click the **Delete** [context menu](/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/) or [toolbar item](/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/).
+In the confirmation dialog, click "Delete" to delete the file/folder.

+The **onItemCopying** function is executed when you click  **Delete** in the confirmation dialog.

 ![DevExtreme File Manager - Copy File or directory](/images/FileManager/delete-confirmation-dialog.png)